 Senior Assistant Attorneys General

-Jim was born and raised in St. Paul, Minnesota.
+Jim was born and raised in the Minnesota.
 He received his B.S. in political science from the University of Wisconsin-La Crosse in 2012 and his J.D., with honors, from the University of Wyoming College of Law in 2016.
 While at the University of Wyoming, Jim served on the Wyoming Law Review Editorial Board.
-His article on the Fourth Amendment can be found at 15 Wyo.
-L. Rev 571.
-He joined the Civil Division of the Wyoming Attorney General’s Office in 2016 and represents various professional licensing boards as board counsel and the Wyoming Military Department.
-In his free time, he enjoys hiking, golfing, and snowboarding.
+He joined the Civil Division of the Wyoming Attorney General’s Office in 2016 and currently represents the Military Department, the Department of Revenue, and a number of professional licensing boards as board counsel.
+In his free time, he enjoys running, hiking, and golfing.

 Megan graduated from the University of Kansas with a bachelor’s in journalism.
 She obtained her J.D. from Texas Wesleyan University School of Law, followed by her LL.M. in Taxation from the University of Denver, Strum College of Law Graduate Tax Program.
 She began her career at the Wyoming Attorney General’s Office, representing the Department of Revenue and Wyoming Retirement System.
 Currently, Megan represents the Department of State Parks and Cultural Resources and the Office of State Lands and Investments.
 She is a member of the Texas, Colorado, and Wyoming Bars.